MicrosoftDocs/bot-docs/articles/bot-service-debug-inspection-middleware.md

 ### Run ngrok

 At this point you have updated your Emulator to the latest version and added the inspection middleware in your bot's code.
-The next step is to run ngrok and configure your local bot to your Azure Bot Channels Registration.
+The next step is to run ngrok and configure your Azure bot resource to forward traffic to your local bot instance.
 Before running ngrok you need to run your bot locally.

 To run your bot locally do the following: